Measuring and monitoring human health.

 Translating engineering methods into practical tools for clinical use and patient care.

-Physiological simulations for wearable research
+Fluid dynamics simulations for wearable hemodynamic monitoring

 OUR PRODUCTION

-Our Research Workflow
+Our Research

 01